ddev/ddev.com/src/content/blog/getting-started-with-ddev-and-composer.md

 We noticed more and more of our Windows users sharing workarounds [in our community](https://ddev.readthedocs.io/en/latest/#support), such as Slack and [Stack Overflow](https://stackoverflow.com/questions/tagged/ddev).
 We realized how we could make this a lot easier, and in DDEV 1.4, we released several improvements to make the experience better, particularly for Windows users.

-The new Composer command in DDEV-Local simplifies the use of Composer, and allows you to create and manage projects without having Composer installed on your host machine.
+The new Composer command in DDEV simplifies the use of Composer, and allows you to create and manage projects without having Composer installed on your host machine.

 As a bonus, we also changed Composer cache; now it resides in a shared Docker volume, making it much faster to do in-container Composer builds.